joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

         - These are usually free of any route-specific or state-specific behavior, but that is not always the case.
 Sometimes they do depend on global state, but are reused so much that making them a Common Component is worthwhile.
     - Shared Views: Views that are used across multiple Routes.
 It's not always common, but it does happen.
     - Views: Non-Shared View Components are specific to a single Route.
+        - These almost always depend on global state and should be primarily about integrating various service calls together to implement some interaction.
+        - They should contain very little code that itself needs unit testing.
+Any unit testable code specific to them can (and perhaps should) be put into another Service, even if that Service is specific to a given View.

+#### Non-Shared View Components Should Not Know About Views On Other Routes

+Non-Shared View Components should not know about Views on other Routes, and should be written from the perspective that they are the only View in the App.
+Every opinion in this document is geared towards this perspective, as this means Views can only ever be loosely coupled, which is wonderful for the long-term maintenance of the app.

+This means the only thing that a View should know about concerning other locations is the only thing global that any View should know about any location: the Route.

+Because Routes and Route Transitions should never contain actual data, only identifiers, this means Views cannot and in fact should never send actual data to other Views, as this creates a tight coupling between two different views in the app, which makes things more difficult to maintain.

+Any data passage mechanism you do want, if you have an actual justifyable use case, should be general to the whole application, exposed as a global service.
+It should never be specific to any given View, as that creates a tight coupling.

 #### When To Break Views Into Separate Components